73% of enterprise AI implementations fail security review.

 Can Veto enforce multi-tenant isolation?

-What audit capabilities does Veto provide for compliance?
+What audit capabilities does Veto provide for SOC 2?

 How do approval workflows work for enterprise deployments?